-- SEC.
-9. Section 52063 of the Education Code is amended to read: - 52063. (a) (1) The governing board of a school district shall establish a districtwide parent advisory committee to provide advice to the governing board of the school district and the superintendent of the school district regarding the requirements of this article. - (2) A parent advisory committee shall include parents or legal guardians of pupils to whom one or more of the definitions in Section 42238.01 apply. - (3) This subdivision shall not require the governing board of the school district to establish a new districtwide parent advisory committee if the governing board of the school district already has established a district-level districtwide parent advisory committee that meets the requirements of this subdivision, including any committee established to meet the requirements of the federal No Child Left Behind Act of 2001 (Public Law 107-110) pursuant to Section 1112 of Subpart 1 of Part A of Title I of that act. - (b) As a condition of receipt of state supplemental grant funds, the governing board of a school district shall establish-an a districtwide English learner parent advisory committee if the enrollment of the school district includes at least 15 percent English learners or the school district enrolls at least 50 pupils who are English learners. - (c) As a condition of receipt of state supplemental grant funds, parent advisory committees on education programs and services for English learners shall be established in each school with more than 20 English learners in attendance.
-Both school district and schoolsite parent advisory committees shall be established in accordance with Section 62002.5, as that section operated prior to the repeal of former Section 52012. - (d) The parents or guardians of English learners shall elect the parent members of the schoolsite English learner parent advisory committee.
-Each school parent advisory committee shall have the opportunity to elect at least one member to the school district parent advisory committee, except that school districts with more than 30 school parent advisory committees may use a system of proportional or regional representation.
+SEC.
+8. Section 52063 of the Education Code is amended to read:

+- 52063. (a) (1) The governing board of a school district shall establish a districtwide parent advisory committee to provide advice to the governing board of the school district and the superintendent of the school district regarding the requirements of this article. - (2) A parent advisory committee shall include parents or legal guardians of pupils to whom one or more of the definitions in Section 42238.01 apply. - (3) This subdivision shall not require the governing board of the school district to establish a new districtwide parent advisory committee if the governing board of the school district already has established a districtwide parent advisory committee that meets the requirements of this subdivision, including any committee established to meet the requirements of the federal No Child Left Behind Act of 2001 (Public Law 107-110) pursuant to Section 1112 of Subpart 1 of Part A of Title I of that act. - (b) As a condition of receipt of state supplemental grant funds, the governing board of a school district shall establish a districtwide English learner parent advisory committee if the enrollment of the school district includes at least 15 percent English learners or the school district enrolls at least 50 pupils who are English learners. - (c) (1)-Districtwide English learner parent advisory committees shall advise the governing board of the school district on at least the following tasks: - (A) Development of a district master plan for education programs and services for English learners.
+The district master plan shall take into consideration the schoolsite master plans. - (B) Conducting of a districtwide needs assessment on a school-by-school basis.